electrode-io/car-buying/instructions-full-version.md

   ## Setting up

- - For the development on your local machine, please install the latest [node](https://nodejs.org/en/) in your machine.
-(Recommended >=6)
+ - For the development on your local machine, please install the latest [node](https://nodejs.org/en/) in your machine. (>=6 recommended)

  - To ensure you have everything working together, we have [electrode-ignite](https://docs.electrode.io/chapter1/quick-start/start-with-ignite.html) here for you to help you starting the development with the Electrode platform.